Coagent Networks Revisited: Coagent Network

-\begin{dfn} The graph of a CN $\Pi$ is a graph with vertex set $\mcO_\Pi$ and directed edges which show which coagent could follow the next in some execution path. \end{dfn} \begin{rmk} Notice a loop in a graph simply means that the coagent can act multiple times in a row.
-Furthermore, following the last statement in the previous remark, one can start with the most refined decomposition of $\Pi$ into stochastic policies and its corresponding graph, and contract any edge to combine any two coagents into a bigger one to derive different graph representations.
-Of course, the policy gradient will not change as it should not since the agent $\Pi$ has not changed; indeed, the policy gradient for the new composite coagent decomposes to the sum of the two original ones.
-For a concrete example, we refer to HOC in \ref{hocpgt_rederived}, where there are two different graph representations related by the contraction of edges. \end{rmk}~\\
+\begin{dfn} The graph of a CN $\Pi$ has vertex set $\mcO_\Pi$ and directed edges which shows which coagent could follow the next in some execution path. \end{dfn} \begin{rmk} A loop in a graph simply means that the coagent can act multiple times in a row.
+Furthermore, one can start with the most refined decomposition of $\Pi$ into stochastic policies and contract any edge to derive different graph representations.
+The policy gradient will obviously not change as $\Pi$ has not changed; indeed, as shown in our main theorem, the policy gradient for the new composite coagent decomposes to the sum of the two original ones.
+For an example of a coagent network graph, see \cref{treehocfigure1}. \end{rmk}

-\subsection{Policy gradient theorem}
+\subsection{Policy Gradient Theorem}